Mees-Molenaar/protein_location/README.md

 ## Subcellular protein location

 After making the RNN and LSTM myself.
-I used PyTorch to make the protein language model.
+I used PyTorch to create the AWD-LSTM and after that the other parts needed for the complete classifier.
-Then, I used that language model to classify subcellular location based on the amino acid sequence.

-More info coming soon.
+## Work in progress

+ * Train the Language model longer
+ * Use a reference paper for measuring if it improves a benchmark
+ * Improve the models
+    * Adding dropouts
+    * Last hidden layer
+    * Improve pooling
+    * Training in batches
+    * Probably more to come

+## References

+> https://arxiv.org/abs/1708.02182 : Regularizing and Optimizing LSTM Language Models
+> https://arxiv.org/abs/1801.06146 : Universal Language Model Fine-tuning for Text Classification